Note: Effective August 1, 2017 the text shown below as

 Effective on January 1, 2018, the VARSITY SCOUT program was discontinued by BSA.

 - CAMPING and OUTDOOR ETHICS

-- Since joining, participate in five separate troop/patrol activities, three of which include overnight camping.
-These five activities do not include troop or patrol meetings.
-On at least two of the three campouts, spend the night in a tent that you pitch or other structure that you help erect (such as a lean-to, snow cave, or tepee.)
+- Since joining Boy Scouts, participate in five separate troop/patrol activities, at least three of which must be held outdoors.
+Of the outdoor activities, at least two must include overnight camping.
+These activities do not include troop or patrol meetings.
+On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.

 - On one of these campouts, select a location for your patrol site and recommend it to your patrol leader, senior patrol leader, or troop guide.
 Explain what factors you should consider when choosing a patrol site and where to pitch a tent.

 - Explain when it is appropriate to use a fire for cooking or other purposes and when it would not be appropriate to do so.